michaeljjacob/dotfiles/README.md

 ./install.sh
 ```

-This will automatically update git submodules and symlink all configs to your home directory.
+This will automatically update git submodules and symlink all configs—and tmux init scripts—to your home directory.

 ---